FanWangEcon/MEconTools/MEconTools/generate/README.md

-Functions that generate data structures.
+Functions that generate and process data structures.